Capital of Catalonia, Spain's second-largest city draws commerce and tourism not only from around Europe, but the entire world.

 L'Eixample (the Gayxample/Gaixample village), has most of the city's gay bars, hotels, restaurants and shops, located between the Plaça d'Espanya / Barcelona Sants areas, and the neighborhoods of Plaça Catalunya / La Rambla / Barri Gòtic.
 If arriving by Metro, walk the few blocks north from Urgell, west from Universitat or southwest from Passeig de Gràcia or Catalunya stations.

 For the gay beach at Platja de la Mar Bella see directions under "Getting Around" below.
-The Chiringuito Be Gay beach cafe here rents chairs and umbrellas, and they serve breakfast, all-day tapas, salads, sandwiches or full meals, plus shakes, cocktails beer and wine.
+In summer the Chiringuito Be Gay beach cafe here rents chairs and umbrellas, and they serve breakfast, all-day tapas, salads, sandwiches or full meals, plus shakes, cocktails beer and wine.
 The party continues all night during Nit de Sant Joan festivities, when people all along the Spanish coast stay out on the beaches all night around summer solstice time.
 There's also a clothing-optional section here.
 Another beach, Platja de Sant Sebastià, just beyond the Barceloneta quarter, also has a mixed, clothing-optional beach at the southern tip, beyond where Passeig Marítim ends, with restaurants and cafes along the nearby streets, and chiringuitos on the sand.

 Sitges is a short train ride to the south, about 30 minutes from Barcelona Sants station, a gay destination in it's own right, with plenty of beaches, dozens of gay bars, cafes, discos and saunas, and various special party and Pride events.
 Ibiza, the Balearic island just off the coast from here, is another gay destination of Mediterranean beaches and gay night spots, just four hours away by ferry.